RIPDucky24/dualra1n/README.md

 - [Video tutorial from burhanrana](https://www.youtube.com/watch?v=4iCZv7Ox5AA)

 # Prerequisites
-- An A9-A11 device (A10 & A11 will need a deactivated passcode)
+- An A9-A11 device (A10 & A11 will need a deactivated passcode)(iPad Mini 4 and iPad Air 2 are supported)
 - An .iPSW file for iOS 13 - 15.
 - Approximately 15GB of free storage
 - A computer with macOS or any Linux distro installed (Windows Subsystem for Linux is not supported).
 Live CDs will work.